 Similarly, in Stargate SG-1, Martouf was a frequently recurring character in season 3, representing the Tok'ra in dealings with the SGC (along with Jacob/Selmak).
 In season 4, there is a new representative and Martouf is not seen until the episode of his death.
 Martouf did come Back for the Dead later on, this time having the symbiote die instead of the host.

 In Stargate Universe, everyone who was left behind on Eden suddenly showed up with bodies that had been "improved" by Sufficiently Advanced Aliens.
 It turns out that the improvements were only temporary.
 One by one, each person reverted back to the state they were in when the aliens found them, i.e., dead.
+Seemingly the whole plot was so the main characters could have another shuttle (after they destroyed the last one).

 The character of Carey from Star Trek: Voyager is a weird example of Back for the Dead.
 After appearing in most of the first season, he stopped appearing except in time travel episodes, leading fans to believe he had died off-screen.
 After 6 seasons of being used as a "Hey look!
 We're back in the first season.
 See?
 There's Carey!" marker, he showed up alive four episodes before the end of the series and got killed off (as a Red Shirt).
 The writers intended to have a guy the fans know die for the shock value.
 But the problem was that his lack of appearances outside of time travel episodes made people already think he was dead, so the shock was more "wow, he's still alive?" then "GASP!
 They killed Carey!"
 The writer of that episode wanted to kill someone off, and was given the choice of Vorik or Carey.
 He thought Carey would have more impact, since fans would relate to a human more than a Vulcan.
 Bad choice.
 He was obviously unaware of how much fans liked Vorik, and of how fans already thought Carey was dead.
 Furthermore, rumour has it that Carey's odd treatment was because the writers were for a long time confusing him with Lt.
 Hogan, who had indeed been killed off in Season 2.